arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Device Connection Procedure](assets/pmc_plcide_device_connection.gif)

-It is essential to remember a proper setup is vital when interfacing with the PLC IDE and Portenta Machine Control.
+Remember that proper setup is vital when interfacing with the PLC IDE and Portenta Machine Control.
 Once the Portenta Machine Control properties are all set, you can connect and monitor the status of both devices.

 #### Modbus TCP Client and Server Mode

-The image below shows the panel we will encounter when accessing the Modbus TCP configuration panel in the PLC IDE.
+The image below shows the panel that appears when accessing the Modbus TCP configuration in the PLC IDE.

 ![Arduino PLC IDE - Modbus Role Configuration](assets/pmc_plcide_ethernet_config.svg)